fairdataihub/codefair-app/README.md

 ### Installing

-1. Install codefair from the [GitHub market place](https://github.com/marketplace/codefair-app) on the GitHub organizations or repositories of your choice
+1. Install Codefair from the [GitHub market place](https://github.com/marketplace/codefair-app) on the GitHub organizations or repositories of your choice
 2. Code as usual
-3. Track FAIR compliance issues through the codefair issue dashboard and address them through the codefair website.
+3. Track FAIR compliance issues through the Codefair issue dashboard and address them through the Codefair website.

 > [!NOTE]
 > While Codefair is free, installing it via the GitHub Marketplace may still require a credit card to be associated with your (or your organization’s) GitHub account.
 To circumvent this requirement, you can alternatively install Codefair directly from the [app page](https://github.com/apps/codefair-app).